klen/aio-apiclient/README.rst

 .. _description:

-aio-apiclient -- Simple Asyncio Client for any HTTP APIs
+aio-apiclient -- Async helper to work with HTTP APIs

 .. _badges: